 The solution is to organize that closet – AANNNDDD keep up with the laundry.

 This process includes removing all the clothing that shouldn’t be in your closet and keeping only the items that “spark joy” – as Marie Kondo would say.

 How amazing would it feel if you opened your closet doors and felt joy and happiness looking at your organized space?
 You can find your outfits with ease and get creative with your style because you might just have a few extra minutes to do so.

 Decluttering the closet was one of my first steps of getting my entire home organized.
 My goal was to create more space for things that brought me joy and get rid of the extra stuff that was in the way.
 Why spend extra time tidying and cleaning clothes that I don’t enjoy?
 Seemed like a waste of time to me.

 I like to organize my home in the afternoons.
-My kids have some "down time" where I let them watch some television and play their video games.
+My kids have some “down time” where I let them watch some television and play their video games.
 I love this time because I find time for doing things that make me happy.
-It doesn't work out in my favor every day, but most days I can get stuff accomplished.
+It doesn’t work out in my favour every day, but most days I can get stuff accomplished.

 I really enjoyed working on my own space that was manageable enough to complete in one afternoon.